jovanbrakus/hockey-shuttle/series/hockey-shuttle/season-01/episode-02-new-lines/draft/chapter-02.md

 "Getting there."

 They walked in comfortable silence toward the cafeteria.
-This was safe—this easy banter, this friendship without complications.
+This was safe—this easy banter, this friendship.
 Sophia could do this.
 She could be his friend and nothing more and eventually her heart would catch up with her brain.

 "So tomorrow," Ethan said as they approached the cafeteria doors.
 "My parents' place.
 You're still good for six?"